Biology of Vascular Disease – Peter Dickie, PhD

 Molecular Fetal Therapy – Helen Jones, PhD

-Dr. Jones research investigates placental function in cases of placental insufficiency and intrauterine growth restriction with a focus on developing a nanoparticle delivery method for placental treatment.
+Dr. Jones’ research investigates placental function in cases of placental insufficiency with a focus on developing a nanoparticle delivery method for placental treatment.
+Furthermore, novel observations of placental micropathologies in tissue from HLHS cases has led to further research into the placentas from Hypoplastic Left Heart Syndrome.
 Her research is funded by a K99/R00 Pathway to Independence Award from the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-She is currently pursuing a secondary appointment in the Division of Reproductive Sciences.

 Wound Care Services – Sundeep Keswani, MD

 Dr. Keswani is focusing on the molecular mechanisms underlying the fetal regenerative wound healing phenotype.
 If the goals of the project are realized, his work may yield a wide range of therapeutics for diseases characterized by excessive fibroplasia.
-His basic science interests in fetal wound healing are closely paired with his clinical practice in fetal surgery and he is the Surgical Director for the Pediatric Advanced Wound Care Service which opened in January, 2012.
-His research is funded by a K08 award from the National Institute of Health.
+His basic science interests in fetal wound healing are closely paired with his clinical practice in fetal surgery, and he is the Surgical Director for the Pediatric Advanced Wound Care Service which opened in January, 2012.
+His research is funded by a K08 award from the National Institute of Health, and he intends on applying for a R01 in the fall of 2013.

 Colorectal Center – Marc Levitt, MD

 Dr. Levitt is actively engaged in a quality of life research project, (the FISH study) to assess how patients are doing following their participation in the Bowel Management Program to treat fecal incontinence.
 Dr. Levitt traveled to Africa to train pediatric surgeons in colorectal techniques.
-The trip was supported by at $15,000 grant from Kind Cuts for Kids.
 Dr. Levitt is the Director of the Colorectal Center.

 Fetal Care Center – Foong-Yen Lim, MD